nemild/hack-the-media/README.md

 **Potential Antibodies**

+- **Engagement is not reality**: Realize that media sources (both content creators and distributors, like social networks) focus on maximizing "engaging" content; this is often extreme or outrageous events, and don't give you a good sense for what is really going on

 - **Wants vs Needs**: Social feed algorithms focus on user "wants", but huge value to determining your "needs"

 - Realize huge degree of confirmation bias on Twitter/Facebook — and echo chambers in every social network